prismic-logo.svg

 Challenges with Prismic

 We have a long history with Prismic, and at one point, we were agency partners, so count us as biased.
-However, if you're anything like us, we've had a terrible experience with Prismic.
+However, if you're anything like us, we've had an absolutely terrible experience with Prismic.

 They've historically changed their API ad hoc, resulting in many broken websites, which is especially bad for an agency.
-They've dumped infrastructure on the community, resulting in expensive migration bills and client dissatisfaction and they've updated their system with no way to migrate other than to rebuild your entire website.
+They've dumped infrastructure on the community, resulting in expensive migration bills and client dissatisfaction and they've updated their system with no way to migrate other than to rebuild your entire website for literally years.

 If you're having a hell of a time, we can help you move away and do it without breakages.
 We've had to migrate quite a few folks and we have a standardised process that lets us migrate images, videos, text and content structure to the platform of your choice.